Sad but true: acne happens. And I’m not just talking about the face kind.

 Here’s how to make your own.

 While this body wash will go a long way toward keeping your skin smooth and bump-free, good post-workout hygiene is still important.
-Be sure to shower as soon as you can after a sweat session, and wash workout clothes in hot water between workouts.
+Be sure to shower as soon as you can after a sweat session, wash workout clothes in hot water between workouts and always dry your clothes thoroughly.
+While heat is bad news when it comes to back acne, it’s vital for keeping your clothes clean and germ-free.
 It’s also a good idea to get dressed before applying hair products to keep pores free of buildup.

 - In a medium pot, bring water to a rolling boil.
 Add castile soap and stir until completely melted.
 Remove soap from heat and let cool overnight.